-Our community work is focused on three core areas: Increasing access to healthy food, encouraging healthy living, and nurturing Campbell neighborhoods.
+Our community work is focused on three core areas: Increasing food access, encouraging healthy living, and nurturing Campbell neighborhoods.

-Through food distribution programs, incentives like fresh food vouchers, innovative food access points, and community gardens, we help ensure our communities have access to fresh, healthy, and affordable food.
+Through food distribution programs, incentives like fresh food vouchers, innovative food access points, and community gardens, we help ensure our communities have access to fresh, nutritious, and affordable food.

 We partner with The Food Trust to support Camden’s corner stores in their efforts to stock and market fresh, healthy foods.
 Since the program started, we’ve helped over 40 stores serving 13 neighborhoods increase their fresh food offerings.